Invoicing framework

 Create and test

 The result was an inventory of all invoicing features and functionality, sorted by usage frequency, and ideas for the layout.
-We spent the next few months defining the right layout, information architecture, interaction, content, and visual patterns, testing the framework with real use cases, and optimizing it based on customer feedback.
+I spent the next few months defining the right layout, information architecture, interaction, content, and visual patterns, testing the framework with real use cases, and optimizing it based on customer feedback.

-Insert real use cases
+Test real use cases

 Refine visuals and content